 Inside, assistive technologies such as stair lifts can be added to avoid having to climb stairs, which is a welcome change for people who have been cut off from an entire upper story of their home because they are no longer able to make the journey up and down the staircase safely.
 Sometimes simply reversing the swing of an existing door or changing the handle from a knob to a lever style that is easier to operate for people who can't grasp a round knob can improve accessibility into a room.

 Improving visibility can also mean simply adding additional lights in places where seeing clearly is important for safety.
-These items can include adding task lighting in kitchens, bathrooms and stairways.
-A kitchen countertop is the ideal place to add lights that shine directly on the countertop to make food preparation a lot easier.
-Hobby areas and transitional areas such as landings, entrances and hallways are also good candidates for improved lighting that can dramatically increase visibility.
+These items can include adding task lighting in kitchens, bathrooms, and stairways.
+A kitchen countertop is an ideal place to add lights that shine directly on the countertop to make food preparation a lot easier.
+Hobby areas and transitional areas such as landings, entrances, and hallways are also good candidates for improved lighting that can dramatically increase visibility.

-The safety category includes Northern Virginia aging in place improvements within the home that focus on ensuring the general safety of a homeowner or their guests.
-This can include removing throw rugs to avoid a tripping hazard or installing non-skid flooring on the garage floor, walkways or decks that provides an even, smooth, firm surface that is easier and more comfortable to navigate.
+The safety category includes Northern Virginia aging-in-place improvements within the home that focus on ensuring the general safety of a homeowner or their guests.
+This can include removing throw rugs to avoid a tripping hazard or installing non-skid flooring on the garage floor, walkways, or decks that provide an even, smooth, firm surface that is easier and more comfortable to navigate.

 Let Our Northern Virginia Aging in Place Specialists Make Your Home Safer and More Comfortable